RequiDev/magnet-to-webui/README.md

 # magnet-to-webui
-Tool to automatically add magnet links to your qBittorrent client on a server via their WebUI
+Tool to automatically add magnet links to your qBittorrent client on a server via their WebUI API.

 # Installation
-Checkout the repository, change the config variables and build it.
+Clone the repository, change the config variables and build it with Visual Studio.
+Run it once as administrator to register the url handler.

 # Usage
-Starting the tool without a magnet link will result it to start as administrator if not already done and registers as url handler with it's current path.
-If you happen to move the tool, you have to run it again.
+Starting the tool without a magnet link will result it to start elevated if it isn't elevated yet and registers a url handler with it's current path.
+If you happen to move the tool, you'll have to run it again.